The 50 Best Foods for Your Heart

 “We used to think that soy was a little more powerful for reducing cholesterol,” says Severson; however, the new thinking doesn’t mean tofu and other soy products aren’t good for your heart.
 “If you’re using tofu to replace animal protein, you’re getting rid of the saturated fat from the animal.
 And both tofu and tempeh are also generally lower in sodium than other meat replacements.”

-Here’s what happens to your body when you stop eating red meat.
+Here’s what happens to your body when you eat too much sodium.

 Curcumin, the active ingredient in turmeric, is responsible for the spice’s yellow colour.
 It’s also the reason this spice has a wide variety of heart benefits: It’s anti-inflammatory, anti-oxidant, anti-clotting, and has cardiovascular protective effects.
 Add turmeric to your spice rack and your food.
 But, cautions Severson, “you have to use a pretty hefty dose to get the benefits.”